oxidecomputer/humility/humility-hif-assembler/README.md

 Shows program stats, expected resource usage, and a disassembly of the generated HIF ops.
-The disassembly uses the assembler's raw syntax (left column) with postcard byte encoding (right column), so it can be pasted into a `raw {}` block and re-assembled to produce the same bytecode.
-Function IDs are resolved back to names from the archive.
+The disassembly uses the assembler's raw syntax (left column) with postcard byte encoding and symbolic annotations (right column).
+The left column can be pasted into a `raw {}` block and re-assembled to produce the same bytecode.
+Function IDs are resolved back to names, push values are annotated with their role (controller, port, address, etc.), and bus/device names are shown where they can be inferred.

 ```
 OK